 State Parks Disabled Veteran Lifetime Pass - No charge: Free camping/moorage, campsite reservations through State Parks central reservations system, watercraft launching, trailer dump and day use.
 Valid year-round.
 Offered to Washington state residents with a documented service-connected disability of at least 30 percent.
-Disability Pass Application
+Complete the Disability Pass Application and mail to:

-Eligibility: Must have proof of 12 consecutive month's residency in Washington State and have a service-connected disability of at least 30 percent.
+Eligibility: Must have proof of three consecutive month's residency in Washington State and have a service-connected disability of at least 30 percent.

 Eligibility: Military Veteran with DD214.

 Public Disclosure of Discharge Papers: Veterans' discharge papers filed with county auditors after June 30, 2002, are no longer public records.
 Veterans' discharge papers may be released to the Veteran, the Veteran's next of kin, a deceased Veteran's properly appointed personal representative or executor, a person holding the Veteran's general power of attorney, or anyone else designated in writing by the Veteran to receive the records.

 Reduced Public Transportation Fees: Local participating transit authorities, offer disabled Veteran passengers travel at a reduced rate with a Regional Reduced Fare Permit (RRFP).

 Eligibility: Disabled Veteran passengers certified by the Veterans Administration at a 40 percent or greater disability level.